valtimo-platform/valtimo-documentation/using-valtimo/document/search-fields.md

 Configured search fields can be found on the list page of every case type.
 So in order to find the search fields click on `Cases` in the menu and then select a specific case.

-Above the list of cases a box called `Search`.
+Above the list of cases is a box called `Search`.

 ![Search box](img/search-box.png)